WGBH-MLA/ov-deploy/docs/manual.md

     Add doc on how to verify that you have all these dependencies, and if not, how to get them._

-## Manual Deployment

-In the event that an automated deployment fails you can do a step-by-step deployment to help debug problems.

 !!! abstract "OV\_\*\_VERSION"

     The versions of `ov-wag` and `ov-frontend` repositories will be used in several of the following commands, so the following commands are documented with the `$OV_WAG_VERSION` and `$OV_FRONTEND_VERSION` variables.
 You can set these in your session by using `export`